firecatjs/docs/guide/config.md

 ## Default configuration file
 The project has two default configuration files, namely `config.dev.ts` and `config.prod.ts`, which correspond to the development environment and the online environment.
 You can customize your configuration in them, and then export it in the `index.ts` file for use in other places where it is needed.

+## About env file

+The content of the `xx.env` file is to specify the entry of a configuration file, so that the application knows which configuration file we should use.
+The content of the env file is `APP_ENV=xxx` to specify which environment is currently.

 ## Customize your configuration file

 #### 1. Create a new file